The Poison and the Dose

 It’s the dose that makes the poison – for both natural and synthetic substances.
 Residues alone do not indicate danger.
 At the same time, «natural» substances enjoy enormous trust, even when they can be toxic – mushroom toxins are a prime example.

 How difficult it is to strike a balance between safety-mindedness and practical reason is aptly summed up by Roman Mazzotta, Country Head of Syngenta Switzerland: «One of the most dangerous things you can do is drive a car.
 There are distance regulations: on the motorway, the required distance to the next car is 60 metres.
 That’s the ‘limit value’.
 For chemical substances that are neither DNA-damaging nor carcinogenic, a hundredfold safety margin is added to that limit value.
-Translated to road traffic, that would mean keeping a distance of six kilometres from the next car.»
+Translated to road traffic, that would mean keeping a distance of six kilometres from the next car.
+On which motorway in Switzerland could you still drive with such distance rules?
+It’s the same sense of proportion I’m talking about when it comes to limit values in water.»

 In five engaging episodes, experts from toxicology, industry, government, and agriculture discuss what safety really means and the role that limit values play.